truss44/cron-scanner/README.md

 - Parse system crontab or a custom crontab file
 - Filter cron jobs that would run within a specified time range
-- Export results to multiple formats: CSV, JSON, XLSX, Text, or PDF
+- Export results to multiple formats: CSV, JSON, XLSX, Text, Markdown, or PDF
 - Easy-to-use command-line interface
 - No installation required (runs in a virtual environment)
 - Understands system-style crontabs with a username column (e.g. `/etc/crontab`, `/etc/cron.d/*`) and user crontabs